DardelHMB/recovery_menu-mod/README.md

 ![screenshot](screenshot.png)

 # Wii U Recovery Menu
 A simple recovery menu running on the IOSU for unbricking, which can be booted using [udpih](https://github.com/GaryOderNichts/udpih).

-> :information_source: Some Wii U's don't show any TV output, if it hasn't been configured properly before.
-> If that's the case download the `recovery_menu_dc_init` file and rename it to `recovery_menu`.
-> This build does display controller initialization and might fix the issue.
+This is a mod allowing for the Coldboot title to be changed to Health and Safety (H&S) in order to coldboot the Payloadloader without blocking updates in order to repair a [lite-bricked console](https://dardelhmb.github.io/lite-unbrick/#/).
+It should not permenantly set to H&S with this method and you will get no support doing so.
+Other than that it is functionally identical to recovery_menu v0.5

 > Note that this build only outputs 480p and has no GamePad output!

 > :information_source: The recovery menu updates the power LED for debugging.
 The following patterns are used: